monistode/ISA-docs/CISC_register.md

 Add the value at `%REG2` to `%REG1`

+Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

+Note: the implementation isn't at all working as expected, as the `change_flag_result` function takes in the truncated result.

+Note: further operations' TODOs say "as if it's addition"; `OF` isn't affected how you'd expect it to with addition for them - we compute (most_significant_bit_a $=$ most_significant_bit_b and most_significant_bit_result $\ne$ most_significant_bit_a).
+[See implementation](https://github.com/ucu-computer-science/Hardware-Simulator-and-Assembler/blob/master/modules/functions.py#L430)

 `%REG1 += %REG2`

 # ADD `%REG1`, `[%REG2+$OFF]`
 `10100010` - 4 bytes

 Add the value at `[%REG2+$OFF]` to `%REG1`

+Reset the flag register, then set the `CF` to 1 if the result has an extra carry, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

+Note: the implementation isn't at all working as expected, as the `change_flag_result` function takes in the truncated result.

+Note: further operations' TODOs say "as if it's addition"; `OF` isn't affected how you'd expect it to with addition for them - we compute (most_significant_bit_a $=$ most_significant_bit_b and most_significant_bit_result $\ne$ most_significant_bit_a).
+[See implementation](https://github.com/ucu-computer-science/Hardware-Simulator-and-Assembler/blob/master/modules/functions.py#L430)

 `%REG1 += [%REG2+$OFF]`